mspertus/TAPL/README.md

 # Appendices
 ## Running in CodeCatalyst
-Although the [Usage](#usage) directions above should work on any machine with OCaml and Dune 3 installed (e.g., by the directions [here](https://ocaml.org/docs/up-and-running)), setting up your machine with can be a surprising amount of work, so the repo include a [devfile](https://devfile.io/) for a preconfigured development environment that you can start using right away.
+Although the [Usage](#usage) directions above should work on any machine with OCaml and Dune 3 installed (e.g., by the directions [here](https://ocaml.org/docs/up-and-running)), setting up your machine with such prerequisites properly configured can be a surprising amount of work, so the repo includes a [devfile](https://devfile.io/) for a preconfigured development environment that you can start using right away.
 The [devfile application developer page](https://devfile.io/docs/2.2.0/application-developer) lists a number of development tools that support devfiles.